-(a).
+- (a).
 Access by road to Fenland aerodrome is from Jekils Bank.
 A gated fence is positioned across the southern end of the car park to stop unauthorised entry; pilots using this gate to get to and from their aircraft must make certain it is closed after use.
-Gated fence runs in front of the Clubhouse from the Fenland Flying School to the northern end of the AVGAS fuel installation to stop unauthorised entry.
+Gated fence runs in front of the Clubhouse from the Fenland Flying School to the northern end of the AVGAS fuel installation to stop unauthorised entry. - (b).

-- (b).
 A link fence runs from the northern end of the AVGAS fuel installation to the entrance barrier adjacent to the road.
 This fence is removable to enable aircraft access from the old hangar to airside.
-Once the aircraft is past the said fence, it must be replaced. - (c).
-There is a control barrier at the main entrance and between the car park and the new hangar and apron. - (d).
+Once the aircraft is past the said fence, it must be replaced.

+- (c).
+There is a control barrier at the main entrance and between the car park and the new hangar and apron.
+The barrier to the new hangar must be closed and locked immediately after driving through.
+The barrier to the main entrance must be closed and locked at the end of the day. - (d).
 The concrete area in front of the new hangar is not airside (only the grass); however, all of the grass areas on the land known as Fenland aerodrome shall be deemed as airside. - (e).
 Access by vehicle to any part of the aerodrome deemed as airside is subject to the driver being briefed and the issue of an airside vehicle pass by the Accountable Manager or the CFI.
 Pilots wishing to access any part of the aerodrome deemed as airside to get to their aircraft may do so.
-They will be responsible for the safety of their passengers when airside and must accompany them at all times.
-All persons when airside shall at all times wear a yellow safety jacket. - (f).
+They will be responsible for the safety of their passengers when airside and must accompany them at all times. - (f).
 Fenland Flying School personnel shall accompany visitors going flying to and from their aircraft at all times. - (g).
 E-plane Ltd personnel shall advise their engineering & maintenance customers flying in and out of Fenland aerodrome on the safety requirements when airside. - (h).
 Aviation and Maritime Security Act 1990 signs are located around the boundary of the aerodrome including Runways 08/26 abutting the public roads give warning of unauthorised presence in restricted zone under Section 21c of the Aviation and Maritime Security Act 1990.

-5.15.
+7.14.
 Fuel and Oil Management

 - (a).
 AVGAS Fuel (Testing & Inspections) a daily fuel test of AVGAS is to be carried out in accordance with the written procedures in the Fenland 'Daily Operations Manual'. - (b).
 Jet A1 Fuel (Testing & Inspections) a fuel test of Jet A1 is to be carried out prior to any fuel being purchased or dispensed, in accordance with the written procedures in the Fenland 'Daily Operations Manual'. - (c).
-Earth Bonding Wire (Inspection) a daily inspection of the refuelling installation Earth Bonding cables an connections is to be carried out in accordance with the written procedures in the Fenland 'Daily Operations Manual'. - (d).
+Earth Bonding Wire (Inspection) a daily inspection of the refuelling installation Earth Bonding cables and connections is to be carried out in accordance with the written procedures in the Fenland 'Daily Operations Manual'. - (d).
 Aircraft Occupants & Refuelling before any fuel is dispensed, all persons MUST have disembarked the aircraft.
-No person will be allowed to remain on board when the aircraft is refuelled (in accordance with CAP 748).
+No person will be allowed to remain on board when the aircraft is refuelled (in accordance with CAP748).